yamesjamess/p1-project/README.md

 * The p element in the about-right section kept overflowing from the container where there's background-colour.
     *   This is partially fixed with multiple media queries but at some very specific pixel range it still overflows.

+* The iFrame on the contact & submit page sometimes does not load in.
+This most likely is because the browser simply just does not respond.
+After refreshing the iFrame shows up.

 ## Deployment